- Academic Affairs

 Alana Kyriakakis, JD, university counsel, joined the office in 2014 with 10 years of experience working for public institutions of higher education in the University System of Georgia.
 Her experience included representation of the state’s designated health sciences university and its only public medical school.
 She is a graduate of the University of South Carolina School of Law.
 Her professional work focuses on faculty and staff employment matters, collective bargaining, student affairs, and public safety concerns.

-Allison S. Levin, JD, staff attorney, joined the office in 2016, following a fellowship at University of Maryland, University College Office of Legal Affairs.
+Allison S. Levin, JD, staff attorney, joined the office in 2016 after a fellowship at the University of Maryland University College Office of Legal Affairs.
 She is a graduate of the Widener University School of Law.
-Levin works with university counsel on matters pertaining to student and academic affairs, human resources, and other related areas.
+She works with University counsel on matters pertaining to student and academic affairs, human resources, and other related areas.

-The work of the attorneys is supported by paralegals Dorothy Trueheart-Griffin, who works primarily with Gillette, Renita Lewis, who works primarily with Robins and Levin, and Samantha “Sam” Mezzasalma, who works primarily with Rose and Kyriakakis.
+The work of the attorneys is supported by paralegals Dorothy Trueheart-Griffin, who works primarily with Gillette; Renita Lewis, who works primarily with Robins and Kyriakakis; and Samantha “Sam” Mezzasalma, who works primarily with Rose, Bhattacharyya, and Levin.
 Lewis also handles trademark registrations.

 Within the Office of the Attorney General, Christopher Lord, the deputy counsel of the educational affairs division, is primary counsel to the University.
 Katherine Bainbridge shares the responsibility for UMB work.
 Lord is an experienced corporate and litigation attorney.
-Lord and Bainbridge oversee the work of other attorneys in the division who are assigned to university matters.
-Other assistant attorney generals also provide advice and litigation support to the University.
+Lord and Bainbridge oversee the work of other attorneys in the division who are assigned to University matters.
+Other assistant attorneys general also provide advice and litigation support to the University.

 Staff Contact Information